History of Blue Peris

 Blue Peris was originally a family house owned by the Vaynol Estate.
 It became vacant at some time before the quarries closed in 1969.

-Purchased at auction by the then Clerk to the Harpur Trust (The Harpur Trust is based in Bedford and was founded in the last century to aid ‘education and the poor’ in Bedford).
+Purchased at auction by the then Clerk to the Harpur Trust, Mr Richard Hutchins.
+(The Harpur Trust is based in Bedford and was founded in 1566 to aid ‘education and the poor’ in Bedford).
 The Clerk was a keen cyclist and Youth Hosteller and he purchased Blue Peris in the very early ‘70s for £3000 of his own money (which he described as ‘a year’s salary’).

-His intention was that the Harpur Trust would purchase and develop the place as an outdoor centre of some sort for their schools.
-The trustees were not that keen on the idea, but they agreed to purchase the building off him if he could persuade Bedford City Council (then an LEA) to develop and run it.
+Bedford Borough Council were not that interested at this point, but fortunately Luton, who already owned two residential centres, were, and the building was leased to them on a 99 year agreement.
 Luton were involved in considerable renovation and adaptation of the building (the roof at the front leaked so that floors were rotted, one could walk in the front door and look up through the roof!).
 Before building work was finished county reorganisation created a new LEA - ‘Bedfordshire’ in April 1974, and the first courses came in the following September.

 The first Warden was Peter Hood, who was succeeded in 1982 by Chris Jones and him by Oliver Knowles in 2001.
 The present centre manager, appointed in 2007, is Mark ‘Baggy’ Richards.